WWE News: Champion Deletes Twitter Account

 “This is a match I’ve been looking forward to my entire life.
 The fact that I’m defending the Universal Title on the #RAW Season Premiere against @reymysterio in 2019 is mind boggling.
 Even 6 days out from #HIAC & @WWEBrayWyatt, I’ll empty the tank for one of the greatest ever.”

-Shortly after Rollins’ tweet, Banks posted the exact same on her own account, only instead of naming Rey Mysterio she mentioned Alexa Bliss, who she’ll face on the next episode of Monday Night Raw.
+Shortly after Rollins’ tweet, Banks posted the exact same text on her own account, only instead of naming Rey Mysterio she mentioned Alexa Bliss, who she’ll face on the next episode of Monday Night Raw.

 Rollins responded by lashing out at Banks, accusing her of being unable to step up her game when it mattered.